Nottingham Forest's Portuguese signings: Will they prove a success?

 Diogo is similarly exciting, offering real explosiveness and creativity on the wing.
 Aged 21, like Carvalho, there are a lot of similarities between both the Benfica academy graduates brought to Forest, and his footballing intelligence and trickery should cause a great deal of problems to any defending side, as is the case with Carvalho.

 While not at all reliant on his pace, his speed will also offer an outlet for Forest when under pressure or working on the counter, and his skill to go with his natural fitness makes him a joy to watch, the type of player that makes paying the entrance fee all worthwhile.
-When playing with freedom and looking like he's enjoying himself, he'll be very entertaining for the Forest faithful week after week.
+When playing with freedom and looking like he's enjoying himself, he'll be very entertaining for the Forest faithful.

 And then there's Gil Dias, who certainly arrives at the club with the biggest reputation and the most experience at the highest level.
 Like Goncalves, Dias is best utilized on the wing, and similarly prefers to be able to cut inside to use his stronger (left) foot.
 But his versatility is itself a clear strength, with either wing, up top or just behind the striker all roles he can suitably fulfil.

-Again, there's no denying his capabilities; possessing all the characteristics you would want in an attacking-minded winger - pace, good technique, good shooting ability, the forward-thinking mindset to take on his man - all that needs to now be done is to ensure he can sustain a high level performance week in, week out, with his consistency perhaps his most obvious weakness.
-Some games he looks sublime, attacking the game head-on and playing with the confidence to put the ball in the box or take on his man, while in others he doesn't have the impact you know he's capable of.
+Again, there's no denying his capabilities; possessing many characteristics you would want in an attacking-minded winger - pace, good technique, good shooting ability, the forward-thinking mindset to take on his man - all that needs to now be done is to ensure he can sustain a high level performance week in, week out, with his severe lack of consistency perhaps his most obvious weakness.
+Some games he looks sublime, attacking the game head-on and playing with the confidence to put the ball in the box or take on his man, while in others he doesn't have close to the impact you want or know tha't he's capable of.
 So that can be frustrating.

 A lack of clear-cut experience